-The argument that we should allow kids to experience stress may seem confusing, since we live in a world where the word stress is red-flagged as harmful to our well-being.
-Everywhere you turn, there are books telling you how to reduce stress and studies that link stress to weight gain, heart attacks and even cancer.
-It seems our society is focused on removing the stressors from our lives, not embracing them.
-But recent research, such as a University of California study in 2013, shows brief episodes of stress can provide cognitive benefits including improvements in memory and learning.
+The argument that we should allow kids to experience stress may seem confusing, since we live in a world where the word “stress” is red-flagged as harmful to our well-being.
+Everywhere you turn, there’s something telling us how to reduce stress and studies that link it to weight gain, heart attacks and even cancer.
+But some research, including a University of California study from 2013, shows brief episodes of stress can provide cognitive benefits, including improvements in memory and learning.

-Kirstin Aschbacher, the study’s author, likens these benefits of stress to exercise.
-“If we lift weights, there’s a certain amount of physiological stress that we’re putting on our body in that moment.
-Then we take a break and we allow our tissues to recuperate and our bodies actually become stronger through that process.”
+Kirstin Aschbacher, an author of the University of California study, likens these benefits of stress to exercise.
+“If we lift weights, there’s a certain amount of physiological stress we’re put- ting on our body in that moment.
+Then we take a break and we allow our tissues to recuperate and our bodies become stronger through that process.”

-But just as overdoing it during your workout can cause your muscles to be sore the next day, too much stress can also be harmful.
-Small bursts of everyday stressors such as homework stress, schedule stress and friendship stress can be helpful to developing kids’ stress muscles.
-But chronic stress can be damaging, says Michele Kambolis, clinical therapist, mental health specialist and author of Generation Stressed.
-It is the only type of stress that we need to worry about managing, since this type of stress can make children more vulnerable to illness.
+But just as overdoing it during your workout can cause your muscles to be sore the next day, too much stress can be harmful.
+Small bursts of everyday stressors such as stress caused by homework, busy schedules and clashes with friends can be helpful to developing kids’ stress muscles.
+But chronic anxiety can be damaging, says Michele Kambolis, a counsellor and registered therapist, mental health specialist and author of Generation Stressed.
+It’s the only type of stress that we need to worry about managing, since it can makes us more vulnerable to illness.

-Michele says one way to do this is to re-label the sensations we feel.
-“Some children might say they’re feeling jumpy or antsy,” says Michele.
-Finding different words to describe their feelings can help kids to pay closer attention to what that feeling is telling them.
-Is it saying that it’s time to perform?
+One way to do this, says Kambolis, is to relabel the sensations we feel.
+While some kids might say they feel “jumpy” or “antsy,” suggesting they find different words to describe their feelings can help them pay closer attention to what the feeling is telling them.
+Is it saying it’s time to perform?
 Is it giving you more energy so you can focus?
-“Our stress response is really essential and empowering part of being a human being,” says Michele.
-“The sensations that go hand in hand with stress can motivate us, protect us and help us perform when the stakes are high.”
+“Our stress response is an essential and empowering part of being human,” Kambolis says.
+“The sensations that go with stress can motivate us, protect us and help us perform when the stakes are high.”